 Capitalisation of reserves - employees' share schemes

-This article (which is without prejudice to the generality of the provisions of the immediately preceding article) applies:
+This article (which is without prejudice to the generality of the provisions of the immediately preceding article) applies where, pursuant to an employees' share scheme:

-where a person is granted pursuant to an employees' share scheme a right to subscribe for shares in the Company in cash at a subscription price less than their nominal value; and
+a person is granted a right to subscribe for shares in the Company at a subscription price less than their nominal value; or

-where, pursuant to an employees' share scheme, the terms on which any person is entitled to subscribe in cash for shares in the Company are adjusted as a result of a capitalization issue, rights issue or other variation of capital so that the subscription price is less than their nominal value.
+the terms on which any person is entitled to subscribe for shares in the Company are adjusted so that the subscription price is less than their nominal value.

 In any such case the board:

-shall transfer to a reserve account a sum equal to the deficiency between the subscription price and the nominal value of the shares (the cash deficiency) from the profits or reserves of the Company which are available for distribution and not required for the payment of any preferential dividend; and
+may, without requiring any further authority of the Company in general meeting, at any time transfer from the profits or reserves of the Company which are available for distribution and not required for the payment of any preferential dividend to a reserve account a sum (the reserve amount) which is equal to the amount required to pay up the nominal value of the shares in full, after taking into account the amount (if any) payable by the person; and

-(subject to paragraph (d) below) shall not apply that reserve account for any purpose other than paying up the cash deficiency upon the allotment of those shares.
+(subject to paragraph (d) below) will not apply that reserve amount for any purpose other than paying up the nominal value upon the allotment of those shares.

-Whenever the Company is required to allot shares pursuant to such a right to subscribe, the board shall (subject to the Statutes) appropriate to capital out of the reserve account an amount equal to the cash deficiency applicable to those shares, apply that amount in paying up the deficiency on the nominal value of those shares and allot those shares credited as fully paid to the person entitled to them.
+Whenever the Company is required to allot shares pursuant to a right described in paragraph (a) above, the board will (subject to the Statutes) appropriate to capital out of the reserve amount the amount necessary to pay up the nominal value of those shares in full, after taking into account the amount (if any) payable by the person, apply that amount in paying up the nominal value of those shares in full and allot those shares credited as fully paid to the person entitled to them.

-If any person ceases to be entitled to subscribe for shares as described , the restrictions on the reserve account shall cease to apply in relation to such part of the account as is equal to the amount of the cash deficiency applicable to those shares.
+If any person ceases to be entitled to subscribe for shares as described in paragraph (a) above, the restrictions on the reserve amount shall cease to apply in relation to the part of the reserve amount applicable to those shares.

 No right shall be granted under any employees' share scheme under paragraph (a)(i) above and no adjustment shall be made as mentioned in paragraph (a)(ii) above unless there are sufficient profits or reserves of the Company available for distribution and not required for the payment of any preferential dividend to permit the transfer to a reserve account in accordance with this article of an amount sufficient to pay up the cash deficiency applicable to the shares concerned.